+And just when you think you nailed it, an order has come in, goes to processing, and the unimaginable happens – your order’s put on HOLD!
 Printing is delayed, and you have to tinker with the design to get the right print file.

-I spoke to Printful’s graphics department to identify the most common errors with print files so that you can avoid them the first time around.
+I’m here to say you can get it right the first time!
+I spoke to Printful’s graphics team to identify the most common errors with print files so that you can avoid them the first time around.

 Top reasons your order is on hold

 1. Bad print file quality

 Low-quality designs, or designs that are too small to be qualitatively scaled up are one of the most common reasons why orders are put on hold.